 Honey bees are not the only pollinators.
 The UK alone has at least 1,500 species of insect pollinators.
-Of these, 250 are native bee species, including 24 types of bumblebee, 224 solitary bees, 25 bumblebees, and just one native honey bee.
+Of these, 250 are native bee species, including 224 solitary bees, 25 bumblebees, and just one native honey bee.
 These bees – along with other pollinators such as hoverflies, moths, butterflies, beetles, midges, wasps, and ants – pollinate many of our food crops, from tomatoes and courgettes to strawberries and apples.
 They also help the plants in our gardens and countryside to flourish.

 Pollinators are a vital part of functioning ecosystems, not just for plant life, but as food for other organisms, too.
 Over the last 100 million years, plants and pollinators evolved side by side; now they rely on each other for their existence.
 Many of these flower and pollinator relationships are very specific.